Single-Cell-Genomics-Group-CNAG-CRG/R2Python/README.md

 sns.relplot(data = "iris", x = "Sepal.Length", y = "Sepal.Width", kind = "scatter", col = "Species", col_order = ["virginica", "versicolor", "setosa])
 ```

+We can also map variables to "size", "hue", or "style" in sns.relplot.
+We can set the alpha to make it more transparent